apollographql/apollo-tooling/packages/apollo/README.md

   --config=config                            Path to your Apollo config file

   --customScalarsPrefix=customScalarsPrefix  Include a prefix when using provided types for custom scalars

+  --globalTypesFile=globalTypesFile          By default, TypeScript will put a file named "globalTypes.ts" inside the
+                                             "output" directory.
+Set "globalTypesFile" to specify a different path.

   --key=key                                  The API key for the Apollo Engine service